A cookie is a small text file that a website stores on your computer or mobile device when you visit the site.

 These are just some motives.
 Each person owns their collection for individual reasons.
 Many may not be able to clearly assess the financial value of their connection because of the connection to the items.

 When items are produced in low quantities and are sought after, they become a luxurious commodity to own.
-Of course people will justify paying such high amounts with the reason that the item will continue being sought after, and it will increase in value.
+Such as timeless, rare watches that become investments.
+Of course people will justify paying such high amounts with the reason that the luxury item will continue being sought after, and it will appreciate in value.
 However, justifying purchasing an item purely for the purpose of investment can be a huge mistake.
 We cannot objectively value how much an item we are personally connected with will appreciate in value over time.
 Therefore, when making a luxurious purchase, one should be in a financial position that allows them to afford it without planning to sell it at a profit in a certain amount of time.

 According to Knight Frank’s wealth report from 2020, the following asset classes within the luxury collectibles range have performed well, in some cases better than the stock market: